-Even if you plan to use some of the WordPress pre-configured features, I recommend disabling them to get started, so it will be easer to test and trouble shoot any issues during development.
-We can alway add these features back as needed, but it is best to remove them at this point before we start building.
+Even if you plan to use some of the WordPress pre-configured features, I recommend disabling them to get started, it will be easer to test and trouble shoot any issues during development.
+We can always add these features back as needed, but it is best to remove them at this point before we start building.

 In the wp-config.php file add the following right above

 /* That's all, stop editing!
 Happy publishing. */.